kmac/mlbv-archived/README.md

 NOTE: You don't need login credentials to play highlights.

-#### Watching Multiple Game Recaps (for a given day)
+### Playing Multiple Game Recaps (for a given day)

-You can start watching a series of game recaps for a given day using the `--recaps` option.
-This option shows game recaps for either all games or for a selected set of teams.
+The `--recaps` option lets you select a batch of game recaps to watch for a given day.
+This option shows game recaps either for all games or for a selected set of teams (using a filter).

-Example:
+If no argument is given to `recaps` then no filter is applied.

+Usage:

+    --recaps ?filter?  : filter is optional, if not supplied then all games are selected

+Examples:

-    mlbv --recaps                       # show all available game recaps for today's games mlbv --yesterday --recaps           # show all available game recaps for yesterday's games mlbv --yesterday --recaps tor,wsh   # show game recaps for yesterday's Toronto, Boston games mlbv --yesterday --recaps tor,wsh --fetch   # same as above but save to disk instead of view
+    mlbv --recaps                       # show all available game recaps for today's games mlbv --yesterday --recaps           # show all available game recaps for yesterday's games mlbv --yesterday --recaps ale       # show available game recaps for yesterday's games
+                                        # in the American League East
+    mlbv --yesterday --recaps tor,wsh   # show game recaps for yesterday's Toronto, Boston games mlbv --yesterday --recaps tor,wsh --fetch   # same as above but save to disk instead of view

-### Specifying Dates
+## 8. Specifying Dates

 You can specify the date to view using one of the following: